fmedery/zfs-setup/README.md

 # Information
 * Just my step by step method to create my ZFS pools.
 It will not make any sense except for me.
-* New HDDs are in a USB enclosure to sync with the old HHDs.
+* New HDDs are in an USB enclosure to sync with the old HHDs.
-* I will remplace the old HDDS with the new one and rename the pool of the next HDDs to match the old pool
+* I will remplace the old HDDS with the new one and rename the new pool to match the old pool.
 * zfs info: https://github.com/zfsonlinux/zfs/wiki/FAQ#selecting-dev-names-when-creating-a-pool

 **Do not forget to use tmux or screen**